-Had the natural pasturage been good, it would soon have been an easy matter to procure any amount of manure by a corresponding number of cattle; but as it happened, the pasturage was so bad that no beast could thrive upon it.
-Thus everything, even grass-land, had to be manured, and, fortunately, a cargo of guano having arrived in the island, we were enabled to lay down some good clover and seeds.
+Had the natural pasturage been good, it would soon have been an easy matter to procure any amount of manure by a corresponding number of cattle; but, as it happened, the natural pasturage was so bad that no beast could thrive upon it.
+Thus everything, even grass-land, had to be manured; and, fortunately, a cargo of guano having arrived in the island, we were enabled to lay down some good clover and seeds.

-The original idea of cultivation driving the forests from the neighbourhood of Newera Ellia was therefore dispelled.
+The original idea of cultivation, driving the forests from the neighborhood of Newera Ellia, was therefore dispelled.
 Every acre of land must be manured, and upon a large scale at Newera Ellia that is impossible.
-With manure everything will thrive to perfection excepting wheat.
+With manure everything will thrive to perfection with the exception of wheat.
 There is neither lime nor magnesia in the soil.
-An abundance of silica throws a good crop of straw, but the grain is wanting; Indian corn will not form grain from the same cause.
-On the other hand, peas, beans, turnips, carrots, cabbages, &c., produce crops as heavy as those of England.
-Potatoes, being the staple article of production, are principally cultivated, as the price of 20% per ton vields a large profit.
+An abundance of silica throws a good crop of straw, but the grain is wanting : Indian corn will not form grain from the same cause.
+On the other hand, peas, beans, turnips, carrots, cabbages, etc., produce crops as heavy as those of England.
+Potatoes, being the staple article of production, are principally cultivated, as the price of twenty pounds per ton yields a large profit.
 These, however, do not produce larger crops than from four to six tons per acre when heavily manured; but as the crop is fit to dig in three months from the day of planting, money is quickly made.